Do you know the difference between a problem and a difficulty?

 To what extent is what’s happening to you something you can accept and manage, or is it limiting your life or making you feel bad?

 A person needs to go to the toilet, but since they aren’t at home, they have to go to a public bathroom.
-There’s someone in the neighboring stall, so they have to wait until the person leaves to relieve themselves.
-Usually this is a 1 to 2-minute wait.
+There’s someone in the neighbouring stall, so they have to wait until the person leaves to relieve themselves.
+Usually, this is a 1 to 2-minute wait.

-What yould you say this is?
-A problem or a difficulty?
+What would you say this is?
+A problem or difficulty?

 Well, it depends.

 We’d need to investigate if the person can accept the “difficulty of using a public bathroom” as something that is “happening to them” but which doesn’t limit their lives at all.